-- 1. Do Not turn forms in to coaches;

-- 2. Make a legible Scan/digital copy;

-- 3. Email the completed forms to the Athletic Secretary Tammy Russel and Direct of Sports Medicine Nip Pesayanavin:
+- 1. Do NOT turn in your forms to coaches - 2.
+Keep a legible scanned or digital copy for your records - 3.
+Email completed forms to the following Wesleyan staff: - o Athletic Assistant: Tammy Russell at trussell@wcatrojans.org - Director of Sports Medicine: Nip Pesayanavin at npesayanavin@wcatrojans.org - Athletic Trainer: Danica Fjelstul at dfjelstul@wcatrojans.org

-- Tammy Russell @ trussell@wcatrojans.org

-- Nip Pesayanavin @ npesayanavin@wcatrojans.org

-Please reach out if you have any questions, or are needing guidance with this process.
-Thank you in advance for your cooperation and your patience during this process.
+Please reach out if you have any questions or need guidance with this process.
+Thank you for your cooperation and patience.

-Nip Pesayanavin, PT, DPT, MS, LAT, ATC Director of Sports Medicine Wesleyan Christian Academy
+Nip Pesayanavin, PT, DPT, MS, LAT, ATC Director of Sports Medicine | Wesleyan Christian Academy 336-209-9018

-Phone: 336-209-9018